FlexMeasures/flexmeasures/documentation/dev/introduction.rst

 .. warning:: This assumes that the port 5432 is not being used (for instance by an existing postgres database service).

-If you want the tests to create a coverage report (printed on the terminal), you can the ``pytest`` command like this:
+If you want the tests to create a coverage report (printed on the terminal), you can run the ``pytest`` command like this:

 .. code-block:: bash

    $ pytest --cov=flexmeasures --cov-config .coveragerc

 You can add `--cov-report=html`, after which a file called `htmlcov/index.html` is generated.
-Or, after a test run like with coverage turned on, you can still generate it in another form:
+Or, after a test run with coverage turned on as shown above, you can still generate it in another form:

 .. code-block:: bash